maurolepore/github-demo/README.md

 ### Setup

 We'll be working with Git + GitHub + RStudio.
 This truly requires your attention before our meeting.
-Iwant to show you how to use Git/GitHub in your life as an R-using data analyst, which means we can't afford to get bogged down in a hot mess of Git installation issues.
+I want to show you how to use Git/GitHub in your life as an R-using data analyst, which means we can't afford to get bogged down in a hot mess of Git installation issues.
 Let's try to work through them beforehand.

 Do what's listed here: https://happygitwithr.com/workshops.html#pre-workshop-set-up